WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 Root of the Problem

-The structure of metal nanoparticles can be influenced by the confinement and curvature of their environment, especially within narrow carbon nanotubes.
-However, the low atomic number of carbon, the small size of the inclusions, and their full encapsulation all present difficulties for standard electron microscopy techniques.
+The internal structure of metal nanoparticles can be influenced by the preparation process, as well as their spatial surrounding, for example when grown in narrow carbon nanotubes.
+However, the large difference in the atomic number of carbon and small metal nanoparticles present difficulties for standard electron microscopy techniques.

 To study the spatial relationship between a host nanotube and its encapsulated particles, a multimodal approach combining compositional mapping with orientation-sensitive diffraction is necessary.